Harris170/QMS/docs/GettingStarted.md

 > DOCUMENTATION IS INCOMPLETE!

 > WARNING
 No documentation for setting up a database (firebase in our case) is present.
 It is needed for the following to work correctly.

-The `serviceAccountKey.json` is required to be in the `backend` folder for receiveing the documents submitted by the frontend.
+The `serviceAccountKey.json` MUST be in the same location as the `backend.exe`, for receiveing the documents in the database, which were submitted by the frontend.

 ## Backend Server
 ```